go-go-golems/zine-layout/ttmp/2025-10-10/06-phase1-backend-and-cli-progress-changelog.md

 ## What Didn’t Work (Yet)
 - No automated CLI smoke test script exists for the new workflow (`cmd/zine-layout/cmds/api/phase1_test.sh` is still a TODO).
-- The frontend and RTK Query layers remain untouched and still target the old endpoints.
-- There is no API-level test suite; current confidence comes from ad-hoc `curl` sessions.
+- There is no API-level or UI test suite; confidence still comes from manual CLI/`curl`/browser checks.
+- Sequence previews currently reload every time the project list refreshes; a memoised cache or optimistic update layer would keep the slideshow snappier.

 ## What I Learned
 - Removing the legacy manifest layer simplified the server substantially, but required careful alignment of helper utilities (e.g., keeping `projects.SavePNGImage` purely for disk I/O).
 - Grouping CLI verbs under a dedicated namespace reduces churn when adding new subcommands—factory registration becomes obvious and discoverability improves.
 - Dropping old tables from the migration upfront avoids confusion when iterating in a clean-slate schema, but requires discipline to recreate data during testing.
+- SPA fallbacks matter even in dev: letting Vite serve HTML for `/projects/*` keeps navigation working during UI refreshes.
+- Server-side logging is cheap insurance when the API contract and UI are changing in tandem.

 ## Attention Points For Next Steps
 - Add scripted CLI validation that spins up the server, exercises project/asset/sequence flows, and tears down temporary data.
-- Verify REST responses with curl/httpie (or Go tests) once CLI coverage is in place.
+- Backfill REST/API tests (or snapshots) so we can refactor safely in Phase 2 when templates arrive.
-- Ensure the frontend contracts are updated or clearly flagged as broken before moving to Phase 2.
+- Ensure the new UI affordances (drag/drop, slideshow) are mirrored in documentation/screenshots before hand-off.
-- Consider seeding helper fixtures (e.g., sample PNGs) to accelerate manual testing while the UI lags behind.
+- Consider seeding helper fixtures (e.g., sample PNGs) or a `make demo-data` target to accelerate manual testing while the UI lags behind automation.